gmail storagestorage cleanupgmail filters

 Set Up Auto-Delete Filters

-Create Gmail filters that automatically delete certain emails:
+Create Gmail filters that delete certain emails on their own:

 1. Go to Settings > Filters and Blocked Addresses